 But that’s not reality.

 Negative sentiment, such as uncertainty, hesitancy, competitive mentions, and objections, are extremely common on sales calls.
-In fact, 63% of sales calls contain more negative sentiment than positive.
+In fact, over half (54%, to be exact) of sales calls contain more negative sentiment than positive.

-But negative sentiment doesn’t mean the call is a lost cost – especially if the seller has been adequately trained and coached to expect resistance and overcome it.
-A prospect who is bringing up competitors and challenging statements made during the call often means they have done their research, indicating that they have prioritized this project or decision.
+But negative sentiment doesn’t mean the call is a lost cause — especially if the seller has been adequately trained and coached to expect resistance and overcome it.
+When a prospect brings up competitors and challenges statements made during the call, it often means they have done their research, indicating that they have prioritized the search for a solution like yours.

-Of course, it’s important to provide enablement that ensures reps know your messaging inside and out and can differentiate you from your competitors.
-But be sure you’re also spending time on enablement topics that help reps build their confidence and overcome common objections.
+Of course, it’s important to provide enablement that ensures reps know your messaging inside and out and can properly differentiate you from your competitors.
+Be sure you’re also spending time on enablement topics that help reps build their confidence and overcome common objections.

 5. Ask and invite questions

 When a rep asks questions, it shows they’re clarifying deal information and deepening their discovery.
-On average, reps ask 11 questions during sales discovery.
+On average, reps ask 20 questions during sales discovery, which is down from 25 questions the prior year.

-On the other hand, when a rep receives a question from a prospect, it can be indicative of their needs and priorities.
-On average, sellers receive 13 questions from prospects during sales discovery.
+On the other hand, when a rep receives a question from a prospect, it can be indicative of the potential customer’s needs and priorities.
+On average, sellers receive 12 questions from prospects during sales discovery.
+Of course, this will vary based on factors including prospect preparedness, confidence levels, decision-making stage, and time constraints.
+In 2022, the average number of questions a seller received during a discovery call was 18.

 6. Leverage conversation intelligence software